Fussy Baby at Night? Here’s Why Babies Cry in Their Sleep

 Swaddling: If your baby is crying at night because of the Moro Reflex, try swaddling which can reduce the Moro Reflex that sometimes jars newborns awake.

-White Noise Machines: Sound machines like a white noise machine work wonders at lulling a baby to sleep and keeping them calm through the night.
+White Noise Machines: Sound machines like a white noise machine work wonders at lulling a fussy baby to sleep and keeping them calm through the night.

 Gently Rocking: For younger babies, you can pick your baby out of their crib and rock them if they are struggling to fall back asleep after waking up crying.
 Keep in mind if you have sleep trained your baby, you should avoid offering any support that lulls your baby to sleep outside their crib.
-The goal of sleep training is to teach your baby to fall asleep independently and you don’t want to introduce a new sleep habit that they begin to rely on.
+The goal of sleep training is for your baby fall asleep independently and you don’t want to introduce a new sleep habit that they begin to rely on.

 How to soothe a crying toddler